-1) Proactive vs Reactive – This dimension covers the level to which mobility devices are considered to provide strategic advantage to your company or simply to deliver necessary business communications.
-If they are simply a cost of doing business then companies will typically exhibit a reactive nature to problem solving when it comes to mobility management.
+1) Proactive vs Reactive – Is mobile devices considered a strategic advantage to your company?
+Do you view them as necessary for business communication?
+If mobile devices are simply a cost of doing business, then when it comes to mobility management, companies will typically exhibit a reactive nature to problem-solving and cost-cutting.

-8) Employee Choice vs Company Constrained – This dimension is all about the level of latitude that a company is inclined to offer to employees.
-On one end of the spectrum is the Bring-Your-Own-Device philosophy that let’s employees transfer their personal device into the corporate-liable account which may entail some ongoing employee reimbursement for personal costs.
-The other end of the spectrum.
-In other instances a basic phone model may be the only device permitted for employees requiring mobile communications.
+8) Employee Choice vs. Company Constrained – This dimension is all about the level of latitude a company extends to employees.
+On one end, there is the Bring-Your-Own-Device philosophy.
+BYOD allows employees to transfer their device onto the corporate-liable account, which could entail some ongoing employee reimbursement for personal cost.
+A limited device selection characterizes the other end of the spectrum.
+In other instances, a basic phone model may be the only device permitted for employees requiring mobile communications.

-10) Outsourced vs In-House Staffing – Does your company have sufficient in-house expertise when it comes to wireless management and cost control or do you look for expertise and cost efficiencies from outside sources?
+10) Outsourced vs. In-House Staffing – Does your company have sufficient in-house expertise when it comes to wireless management and cost control, or do you look for expertise and cost efficiencies from outside sources?
 Do you have a strategy that favors internal employees versus consultants or contractors?

 By using these ten areas, a unique picture of your wireless culture comes into to view and can be used to develop a mobility strategy that fits the needs of your company.
 If you would like more information, please do not hesitate to contact us at email@example.com.